flahertylab/scsim/README.md

 ## Getting Started

 1. Clone the repository to your computer.
-2. Inside the repository, run `make build` to build the =scsim= docker image.
+2. Inside the repository, run `make all` to build the =scsim= docker image and run the example.

 ### Prerequisites

 - docker

 ### Installing

+You can run the project directly from a docker container by running `make all` which runs `make build` and `make example`.

+The conda environment can be installed using `make env`.
+But, the example needs to run `monovar` which requires a different version of python.
+So, it's best to build the example using the `make all` command.

 ## Running the tests